Ibrahim-401-Advanced-Javascript/notes/README.md

   * `node . --add 'YOUR MESSAGE' --category 'CATEGORY'` or
   * `node . -a 'YOUR MESSAGE' --category 'CATEGORY'`
     * Before running, replace `'CATEGORY'` with a category name of your choice.
 * If you do not wish to add a category, simply omit this from your submission.
+It will be assigned a category of 'general'.
 <br>

 * Upon submitting, You should receive a confirmation message of `Note Saved: 'YOUR MESSAGE' `